thiagotobiasturk/Playwright-TS-Cucumber-Web/ACTIONS.md

-# Continuous Integration and Continuous Delivery (CI/CD) with GitHub Actions
+# Continuous Integration (CI/CD) with GitHub Actions

 This project uses GitHub Actions for Continuous Integration (CI) and Continuous Delivery (CD).
 The workflow is defined through a YAML file that specifies how tests should be run and what actions to take during the process.
 Below is an overview of how this workflow is configured.